-I don’t know how such an oversight is possible, since HVAC work implies working in low light environments and tight spaces.
-However, that’s not that bad because compact size of EX 330 makes it possible for the user to hold a smaller flashlight and this meter in the same hand.
+I don’t know how such an oversight is possible since HVAC work implies working in low light environments and tight spaces.
+However, that’s not that bad because the compact size of EX 330 makes it possible for the user to hold a smaller flashlight and this meter in the same hand.

 This multimeter is accurate and all functions produce good results in a short period of time.
-EX 330 has a non voltage detector built in, which I find particularly good, because it can be used to detect if electric current runs through the water in cases where there is a broken pipe and potential broken wire.
+EX 330 has a non-voltage detector built in, which I find particularly good because it can be used to detect if electric current runs through the water in cases where there is a broken pipe and potential broken wire.

 Besides standard thermal probes that are shipped with Extech EX 330, everything else is excellent.If you are an HVAC student or professional, you will certainly be delighted by this multimeter.

 When you are looking for a multimeter in this price range you should, in most cases, go for the one that has fewer functions.
 The reason for this is the manufacturer’s budget.
-If a multimeter has fewer functions, the manufacturer has invested a lot more in these few functions than if he had to split the same amount of money on more functions.
+If a multimeter has fewer functions, the manufacturer has invested a lot more in these few functions than if he had to split the same amount of money into more functions.
 This results in better quality of existing functions.

 If your multimeter is shipped with probes, probe quality is one more thing you should look out for.
-Although many meters in this price range are shipped with high quality probes, there are many more that are not.
-That is obviously not a deal breaker and it shouldn’t be, but since the possibility exists, why spend additional fifty dollars on probes, when you can get them for free.
+Although many meters in this price range are shipped with high-quality probes, there are many more that are not.
+That is obviously not a deal breaker and it shouldn’t be, but since the possibility exists, why spend an additional fifty dollars on probes, when you can get them for free.

 As with all other things, it is with this one too that the buyer should be aware that probes of higher quality are usually shipped with the product that costs more.

 The upside of this is that if you are an experienced multimeter user, who has owned many multimeters, you probably have some spare good probes in your shed that you can then use with your new multimeter.
-And if you already have probes in working order, you can save some money since some manufacturers offer options of shipping multimeters without additional equipment, which are probes, among other things.
+And if you already have probes in working order, you can save some money since some manufacturers offer options for shipping multimeters without additional equipment, which are probes, among other things.

-If you work in low light environments, the back light is probably going to play a significant role in your decision making process about buying a multimeter.
-Although not all multimeters have back lights, you will be relieved to know that the case with multimeters in this price level is that they don’t consume a lot of battery power, which was the case with multimeters from lower price ranges.
-If you use more powerful back light, you will still spend more battery, but it won’t as nearly drain your power like on the cheaper models.
+If you work in low light environments, the backlight is probably going to play a significant role in your decision-making process about buying a multimeter.
+Although not all multimeters have backlights, you will be relieved to know that the case with multimeters in this price level is that they don’t consume a lot of battery power, which was the case with multimeters from lower price ranges.
+If you use more powerful backlight, you will still spend more battery, but it won’t as nearly drain your power like on the cheaper models.